Ronke-Akinyemi/90daysofdevops-journey/cly6dk6lz000108js0ht19ywq.md

 }
 ```

-Input File defines the file with user and group information.
+* Input File defines the file with user and group information.

 ```bash
 input_file="user_lists.txt"
 ```

-This reads the file line-by-line, splitting into username and groups.
+* **While Loop:**

+    * Reads each line from `user_lists.txt`, where each line contains a username and one or more groups separated by semicolons.

+    * `IFS=';' read -r username groups;`: Splits each line into `username` and `groups`.

 ```bash
 while IFS=';' read -r username groups; do
 ```

+* Checks if the user already exists using `id "$username" &>/dev/null`.

-Check if the user exist and skips user creation if the user already exists.
+* If the user exists, it logs a message and skips the creation process.

 ```bash
 if id "$username" &>/dev/null; then